BlacknWyt/Credential-manange/README.md

 # Credential-manangement
-This is a react based apllication that manages the user credentials of the fictional company cooltech <br>
+This is a react based application that manages the user credentials of the fictional company cooltech <br>
 It creates,retrieves,updates and deletes data. <br>
 It uses mongoDB to store the data<br>
 To use the project just install locally<br>